-We support the structure of the RMA as it is and have not seen a case for change to support a change to Part 2.
-We hold the view that Part 2 matters, in addition to separate statements of principles for environmental values and development issues, have the potential to add complexity to the Act and could make implementation challenging.
+We hold the view that Part 2 matters, in addition to separate statements of principles for environmental values and development issues, that have the potential to add complexity to the Act and could make implementation challenging.

 It could be argued that practice needs to be improved in this space and this will achieve necessary changes.